postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 * [macOS](https://support.apple.com/en-gb/guide/mac-help/mchlp2591/mac)
 * [Android](https://www.howtogeek.com/295048/how-to-configure-a-proxy-server-on-android/)

-## Use Interceptor to capture requests

-See [Capturing requests with Interceptor](/docs/sending-requests/capturing-request-data/interceptor/) for full instructions to set up and use this method.

 ## Capture HTTPS traffic with Postman's built-in proxy

 You can use the Postman's proxy to inspect HTTPS communication from your Android, iOS, Linux, macOS, and Windows devices.
 After you enable the proxy feature, follow the instructions below to install the security certificate on the target devices.